Strategy Guide for Torghast

 Completing a layer gives you all the Soul Ash you have not collected yet from that Cell Block's lower layers, so in a given week all you need to do for maximum rewards is one maximum level run of each Cell Block available.

-Also, while there are in-game item level recommendations for each layer, ranging from 130 for layer 1 of Cell Blocks all the way up to 225 for layer 8 of Twisting Corridors, these are merely indicative and Torghast is easily doable on lower than recommended item level, as long as you pick good powers and follow the strategies in this guide.
+Also, while there are in-game item level recommendations for each layer, ranging from 130 for layer 1 of Cell Blocks all the way up to 252 for a layer 12, these are merely indicative and Torghast is easily doable on lower than recommended item level, as long as you pick good powers and follow the strategies in this guide.

 Failing a Torghast Run

-The bosses at the end of each Torghast Cell Block or every 6 floors on the Twisting Corridors are the most likely enemies to end your run, as they will regain full health if you wipe.
+The bosses at the end of each Torghast Cell Block or every 6 floors on the Twisting Corridors can be tough to defeat for some classes, and are common sources of deaths.
 You can learn more about them and their abilities and counters on our specialized guide below: